Dejobu/tra_course_1050913/README.md

-# For the course on 105/09/13, clone module2_2_exercise for zk practices.
+# module2_2_exercise: This module is for zk practices.